mannin35/CS-180-Project-5/README.md

  `sendMessage` - takes in a PrintWriter writer, BufferedReader reader, and String message.
 First, this message prints out a commandHeader, "message", to the client.
 Then, it prints all the lines of the message to the client.

+`importFile` - takes in a PrintWriter writer, BufferedReader reader, and String filename.
+First sends "import" to the client, followed by the filename.
+Then it receives the contents of the imported file from Client and returns that String.
+If an IOException occurs, it returns an empty String.

+`exportCSV` - takes in a PrintWriter writer, BufferedReader reader, String filename, and String csv.
+First sends "export" to the client, followed by the filename, int messageLines, and the lines from csv.
+Then it reads the next line from client.
+If this String is "error" or an IOException occurs, this method returns false.
+Otherwise it returns true.
 #### Interactions

 The methods in ServerProcessor are public and static, and are used to faciliate communcation between `Client` and `ApartmentsMessager`.